demidko/vcpkg-utility/README.md

   project created by the IDE to a portable state.
 * There is no dependency management without difficulties.
 * There is no cross-platform build without Qt.
-* These problems overlap, causing troubles and problems for developers.
+* These problems overlap, causing troubles for developers.

 Therefore, `proj` is a tool for creating and building cross-platform C++ projects using external dependencies. `proj` is a tool like `maven` for Java, `dotnet` for .NET and `cargo` for Rust.